PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 NDHWC Concat, Concat/unary/Conv, SPP, and Dequantize/Concat/Quantize passes.
 Each visits only graph-order `CONCATENATION` positions; its semantic and boundary guards remain unchanged.
+Quantized Reshape and the four quantized PReLU bridge/fusion matchers likewise enumerate only indexed `DEQUANTIZE` or `TRANSPOSE` roots.
+Each successful rewrite restarts its outer loop against the differentially updated index.

 Operator additions keep capability validation and lowering in the same op-family module.
 Do not add model-name checks.
 A model-specific failure should